Defense Base Act Spinal Cord Injuries

 One of the leading causes of paraplegia from damage to the spinal cord is trauma.

-When severe spinal cord injuries are litigated under the Defense Base Act, you might think of evidence, sort of like a poker game.
-While in this instance I don’t mean to refer to DBA trials as a “game of chance” that is not altogether untrue.
+When severe spinal cord injuries are litigated under the Defense Base Act, you might think of evidence as a poker game.
+While in this instance I don’t mean to refer to DBA trials as “games of chance” that is not altogether untrue.

 However, in this instance I am talking about poker in the sense of burden of proof.
 You are going to need convincing evidence in order to prevail in your obtaining all the medical treatment that you need to treat your spinal cord injury.

-So what I mean by comparing poker to your evidence in a DBA case is in regards to the ranking of hands.
+So here think about the ranking of hands.
 For example, in poker a Royal Flush outranks four of a kind.
-What you are going to need is an extremely detailed and thought out Life Case Plan based upon strong medical testimony.
+What you are going to need is an extremely detailed and thought out Life Care Plan based upon strong medical testimony.
 This will be your Royal Flush, so to speak.